ProgrammerVrushabh/Radeon-hackathon-2026-07/README.md

 - Gemini / Google AI integration: follow Google API terms for `GEMINI_API_KEY` usage.
 - ROCm-related packages and performance tooling: AMD ROCm project and related wheels.

-If you'd like, I can:

-- add a short developer guide for contributing new components to `src/components/`
-- create a `docs/` folder with screenshots and pipeline diagrams
-- add a `Makefile` or `npm` task to automate export and profiling steps

----

-Last updated: Radeon.Aura README